giraffe-fsharp/Giraffe/DOCUMENTATION.md

 Giraffe will make sure that all conditional HTTP headers will get correctly validated according to the HTTP spec, taking into account whether it was a `GET`, `HEAD` or other HTTP request and the correct precedence in which each HTTP header must be validated.

-It is up to the individual `HttpHandler` implementation to decide how to proceed after validation, but it is recommended to take the recommended action as listed above.
+It is up to the individual `HttpHandler` implementation to decide how to proceed after validation, but it is recommended to take the recommended action as listed above:

-##### Example:

 ```fsharp
 // Pass an optional eTag and lastModified timestamp into the handler, because generating an eTag might require to load the entire resource into memory and therefore this is not something which should be done on every request.